redtexts/texts/wildcat_1980s_capitalism_destruction.md

 Goods will be freely available and free of charge.
 Money will disappear.
 However, communist society will not be like a huge supermarket where passive individuals simply help themselves.
-Work will be done because we want it to be done and want to do it -- not because we have to in order to survive.
+Work will be done because we want it to be done and want to do it -- not because we **have** to in order to survive.
 The focus of interest in our lives will shift away from passively consuming, to include the new form of productive activity.
 This does not mean that overnight all productive activities will become passionately interesting... but a free society will strive to make them so by continually transforming the aims and methods of production.
 There will no longer be a mad scramble to exploit resources without concern for the future, or a rush to buy the "latest model" which gives the illusion of inventiveness and newness.

 The separation between work and leisure will actually disappear.
-People will freely associate to creatively use and transform their lives, by creatively using and transforming goods, activities and the environment, in an attempt to satisfy all our developing needs and desires.
+People will freely associate to creatively use and transform their lives, by creatively using and transforming goods, activities and the environment, in an attempt to satisfy **all** our developing needs and desires.
 Community and communication will emerge in this common project: people will no longer be mere objects in the production process.
-The essence of communism is the passionate transformation of the world and of ourselves, in the creation of a world human community.
+The essence of communism is the passionate transformation of the world and of ourselves, in the creation of a **world human community**.

-## Revolutionary Organisation
+## Revolutionary Organisations

 Our role as revolutionaries in all this is, through our propaganda, agitation and active involvement, to publicise, support and encourage in